Misaelduarte/Misaelduarte/README.md

 ### 🧔 About me

 Enthusiast of the open source world, passionate about the development of internet applications, and motivated to always learn the best technologies used in the market for development.
-I am in the last year of college, studying Information Technology Management, I am currently working as a full stack developer at MindConsulting in Sorocaba-SP, Brazil
+I am currently working as a full stack developer at MindConsulting in Sorocaba-SP, Brazil